spacetelescope/drizzlepac/doc/source/singlevisit.rst

 in the ``drizzlepac/pars/hap_pars`` directory.
 Index JSON files provide the options that have been developed for selecting the best available default parameter set for processing.
-The INDEX JSON files point to different parameter files (also in JSON format) that are also stored in sub-directories the code organized by instrument and detector.
+The INDEX JSON files point to different parameter files (also in JSON format) that are also stored in sub-directories which are organized by instrument and detector.

 Selection criteria are also listed in these Index JSON files for each